-During the closing years of King Solomon's reign, the Lord informed him through His prophet, "I will... rend the kingdom from thee, and will give it to thy servant."2
+During the closing years of King Solomon's reign, the Lord informed him through His prophet, "I will . . . rend the kingdom from thee, and will give it to thy servant."

-Shortly thereafter, the prophet Ahijah identified that servant as Jeroboam, an "industrious" man whom Solomon had made "ruler over all the charge of the house of Joseph."3 Jeroboam's duties required him to travel from the mountains of Ephraim, where he lived, to the capital of Jerusalem.
+Shortly thereafter, the prophet Ahijah identified that servant as Jeroboam, an "industrious" man whom Solomon had made "ruler over all the charge of the house of Joseph."
+Jeroboam's duties required him to travel from the mountains of Ephraim, where he lived, to the capital of Jerusalem.
 During one of those trips, Ahijah met him along the road.
-Through Ahijah, the Lord said, "I will ... give ten tribes to thee."4 He also instructed Jeroboam, "If thou wilt . . . walk in my ways . . . to keep my statutes and my commandments, . . .
+Through Ahijah, the Lord said, "I will ... give ten tribes to thee."
+He also instructed Jeroboam, "If thou wilt .... walk in my ways . . . to keep my statutes and my commandments, ...
 I will be with thee . . . and will give Israel unto thee."5

-After hearing of Ahijah's prophecy, Solomon sought to kill Jeroboam, so Jeroboam fled to Egypt.6 Upon Solomon's death Jeroboam returned from exile to the northern part of Israel and began to lead the northern ten tribes.7
+After hearing of Ahijah's prophecy, Solomon sought to kill Jeroboam, so Jeroboam fled to Egypt.
+Upon Solomon's death Jeroboam returned from exile to the northern part of Israel and began to lead the northern ten tribes.

 However, Jeroboam's plan to rule the kingdom involved a mixture of good and evil.
 He established Shechem as the nation's capital, a city of great religious significance to his people.
-But sadly he introduced satanic rituals into their worship.8 with more weight than an aircraft's wings can sustain will lead to disastrous consequences, our partial or selective compliance with God's laws will fail to bring the full blessings of obedience.
+But sadly he introduced satanic rituals into their worship.

 Jeroboam convinced himself that some of God's commandments were not applicable to him.
-As a result of his actions, all of his descendants were slain, and because of the heathen practices he had introduced into their sacred ordinances, the ten tribes of Israel were eventually driven from their inheritance.9
+As a result of his actions, all of his descendants were slain, and because of the heathen practices he had introduced into their sacred ordinances, the ten tribes of Israel were eventually driven from their inheritance.